Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Conclusions

 \section{Conclusions}

-We have studied a new family of conceptually simple algorithms to deal with a set of different versions of the Traveling Salesman Problem using tensor networks and have shown their effectiveness in a real industrial case.
-Tab. \ref{tab: comparative} shows the comparative computational complexities of each of the cases presented, both for the case without reuse of intermediate calculations and for the case with reuse.
-In addition, we can combine all these algorithms for hybrid cases, such as a politician TSP problem with precedence and non-Markovian.
+We have studied a tensor-network formulation for a set of different versions of the Traveling Salesman Problem, characterized the small-instance TSP finite-$\tau$ implementation through explicit $\tau$ calibration and restriction-layer ablation, and have shown its integration in a representative industrial JRP case.
+Tables~\ref{tab:comparative} and~\ref{tab:comparative_sparse} summarize, respectively, the dense layer-wise and the sparse-local contraction complexities of the main cases presented.
+In addition, we can combine these tensor-network modules for hybrid cases, such as a group-constrained TSP problem with precedence and non-Markovian costs.

-We have also seen the main limitation of these algorithms, which is the exponential scaling in computational complexity and memory with the size of the problem, and two ways to approach this problem through approximations and heuristics.

-Future lines of research could include the application of these algorithms to different TSP problems or to certain particular cases, the study of how to take advantage of the sparse characteristics of the tensors being used or the contraction of them with quantum resources, or even applying the techniques to problems outside the generalised TSP family of problems we discuss in this paper.